On this page

 Redirect sign-in model

-Okta recommends using a federation-based model like OIDC, where the end-user's browser is redirected to an Okta-hosted sign-in page for apps.
+Okta recommends using a federation-based model like OIDC, where the browser is redirected to an Okta-hosted sign-in page for apps.

 Benefits

 • This model supports the most common federated sign-in flows for OAuth 2.0 and OIDC and stays up to date with Okta features.
-It handles authentication policies (including MFA and identity provider routing) and supports all Okta authenticators.
+It handles authentication policies (including MFA and IdP routing) and supports all Okta authenticators.
 It simplifies initial integration and provides built-in self-service registration and account recovery flows.
 This model also allows for the easy introduction of passwordless methods through Okta policy changes without requiring you to modify your app code.

 • Registering a custom domain URL for use with your Okta org is highly recommended.
 This unlocks full branding capabilities for the Okta-hosted sign-in page and simplifies integration for recreating tokens without prompting.
-IT also facilitates the transition to using Okta sessions for consistent sign-in flows across multiple apps.
+It also facilitates the transition to using Okta sessions for consistent sign-in flows across multiple apps.

 • Since this model is standards-based, it supports both web and native apps.